interrogator/corpkit/README.md

 13       25807    8546   6966                4768              3778     2345        477                      257               200                    124             45        50                36                      15                  12           3                      2
 ```

-Features such as *relational/mental/verbal* processes are difficult to locate automatically, so these figures are perhaps best seen as approximations.
+Features such as *relational/mental/verbal* processes are difficult to locate automatically, so these counts are perhaps best seen as approximations.
 Even so, this data can be very helpful when using `edit()` to generate relative frequencies, for example.

 <a name="concordancing"></a>
 ## Concordancing

-Unlike most concordancers, which are based on plaintext corpora, *corpkit* can concordance gramatically, using the same kind of `search`, `exclude` and `show` values as `interrogate()`.
+Unlike most concordancers, which are based on plaintext corpora, *corpkit* can concordance grammatically, using the same kind of `search`, `exclude` and `show` values as `interrogate()`.

 ```python
 >>> subcorpus = corpus.subcorpora.c2005